 Do you or your partner frequently snore during sleep?
 Do you wake up feeling groggy and unrested?

 Snoring may be more than just a sleep habit.
-It can be an indicator of an underlying health issue that can sometimes be detrimental to overall physical health and well-being.
+It can indicate an underlying health issue that can sometimes harm overall physical health and well-being.
 Millions of Americans are affected by snoring.
 Not only does snoring disrupt your sleep and prevent your body from getting the rest it needs, but it can also be a sign of a more serious condition: Obstructive Sleep Apnea (OSA).
+We treat sleeping disorders and common dental concerns from our Chester Springs, PA, office.

-Sleep apnea is a potentially dangerous medical condition in which the snorer actually stops breathing for several seconds, and sometimes up to two minutes.
-During these apnea episodes, patients with OSA are at risk of developing irregular heart rhythms and reduced oxygen flow to vital organs, including the brain.
+Sleep apnea is a potentially dangerous medical condition in which the snorer stops breathing for several seconds and sometimes up to two minutes.
+During these apnea episodes, patients with OSA risk developing irregular heart rhythms and reduced oxygen flow to vital organs, including the brain.
 Snoring can truly be a sign of a serious long-term health risk.
-It can lead to headaches, fatigue, and in rare instances, sudden death.
+It can lead to headaches, fatigue, and, in rare instances, sudden death.

-Many people don’t realize that an experienced dentist can treat snoring and sleep apnea issues.
+Many don’t realize that an experienced dentist can treat snoring and sleep apnea issues.
 At Dental Distinction in Chester Springs, PA, Dr. Jason Petkevis offers sleep apnea therapy for his Philadelphia area dental patients.
-Dr.Petkevis understands that determining the cause of snoring is an important part of providing the correct treatment for long-term relief from symptoms and possible health risks.
+Dr.Petkevis understands that determining the cause of snoring is important in providing the correct treatment for long-term relief from symptoms and possible health risks.

 Snoring & Sleep Apnea Treatment

 Dr. Petkevis uses removable oral appliances to treat snoring and obstructive sleep apnea.
-An oral appliance for snoring is similar to orthodontic retainers, or sports mouthguards.
+An oral appliance for snoring is similar to orthodontic retainers or sports mouthguards.
 A snore guard is worn during sleep to prevent the collapse of your tongue and soft tissues in the back of your throat.
-This allows your airway to remain open during sleep, preventing snoring and sleep apnea.
+This keeps your airway open during sleep, preventing snoring and sleep apnea.

-Many patients prefer this type of therapy versus using a mechanical device such as the CPAP because it is more convenient and comfortable in most cases.
+Many patients prefer this type of therapy to using a mechanical device such as a CPAP because it is more convenient and comfortable.

 A typical sleep apnea therapy treatment may include the following:

-3. He will create the custom-fit snore guard at his dentist office, or send the impressions to a dental lab to fabricate the night guard.
+- He will create the custom-fit snore guard at his dentist office or send the impressions to a dental lab to fabricate the night guard.

-4. You will come back to test out your night guard and be given instructions on proper care and use.
+- You will return to test your night guard and be given instructions on proper care and use.

 You will be able to sleep comfortably with your snore guard in place.
-Most patients see an immediate improvement of snoring and sleep apnea symptoms by using the snore guard.
+Most patients see an immediate improvement in snoring and sleep apnea symptoms using the snore guard.

 Symptoms of Obstructive Sleep Apnea (OSA):